 When my wife Kim and I got married, we combined our finances.
-For a few months we lived the “normal” life of getting up, going to work, collecting paychecks and making our minimum payments.
+For a few months, we lived the “normal” life of getting up, going to work, collecting paychecks and making our minimum payments.
 However, this way of life began to take a toll on us.

-We didn’t want to live our entire lives struggling with debt and potentially fighting over money, so we decided to make a plan to pay the debt off and do it quickly.
+We didn’t want to live our entire lives struggling with debt and potentially fighting over money, so we decided to make a plan to pay the debt off — and do it quickly.
 Although we both wanted to be debt-free, this wasn’t an easy decision.
 We knew that we’d have to change our spending habits and make some sacrifices if we were going to get out of debt.

 Here are the steps that we took to pay off our debt so quickly.

-We had to figure out our total monthly expenses so that we knew how much cash we had left over at the end of each month to put toward our debt.
+We had to figure out our total monthly expenses so that we knew how much cash we had left at the end of each month to put toward our debt.
 We decided to use a zero-based budget.
 The goal of this kind of budget is to account for every dollar that comes through your account.

 After we made our budget we decided to see how we could cut our expenses.
 In order to cut down on our variable expenses, we decided to use the cash envelope system.
-We created envelopes of cash for groceries, entertainment and what I like to call ‘girl/guy money’ – this is money that each of us had to spend on whatever we wanted each month.
+We created envelopes of cash for groceries, entertainment and what I like to call “girl/guy money”: money that each of us could spend on whatever we wanted each month.

 Then we sold Kim’s car which was worth $5,000 and bought two quality used cars with that cash.
-It was tough giving up the newer cars at first but it was worth it because we were able to pay off thousands in debt with just that one decision.
+It was tough giving up the newer cars at first.
+But it was worth it because we were able to pay off thousands in debt with just that one decision.
 We still drive quality used cars that we pay for in cash to this day.
 I can’t explain how awesome it is to not have a car payment anymore.

 I also decided to get a second job to increase our income.
-I worked two to three nights a week delivering pizzas for a local pizza shop.
+I worked two or three nights a week delivering pizzas for a local pizza shop.
 This wasn’t always fun work.
 Sometimes they had me scrubbing potatoes and cleaning fryers.
 It was definitely tough, but the extra money was exactly what we needed to keep the momentum going.

-Refinancing to a lower interest rate
+Refinancing to a Lower Interest Rate

-Since we had credit card debt, we wanted to figure out how we could get a lower the interest rate because the rates were so high.
+Since we had credit card debt, we wanted to figure out how we could get a lower interest rate because the rates were so high.
 My grandma was kind enough to loan us the money at a much lower rate, which saved us a ton of money in interest in the long run.
 I am not a big fan of borrowing money from family members, so I decided to do everything I could to pay that loan off first so that there was no tension in the relationship.